metaborg/documentation/source/core/manual/language-processing.rst

 Transformation
 --------------

-The :java:ref:`~org.metaborg.spoofax.core.transform.ISpoofaxTransformService` service transforms parse or analyze units into transform units.
+The :java_ref:`~org.metaborg.spoofax.core.transform.ISpoofaxTransformService` service transforms parse or analyze units into transform units.

-Since there are multiple transformations to choose from, a :java:ref:`~org.metaborg.core.action.ITransformGoal` object is required to choose which transformation to run.
+Since there are multiple transformations to choose from, a :java_ref:`~org.metaborg.core.action.ITransformGoal` object is required to choose which transformation to run.
 There are three transform goals:

-- :java:ref:`~org.metaborg.core.action.CompileGoal` which selects the compiler (on-save handler) transformation.
+- :java_ref:`~org.metaborg.core.action.CompileGoal` which selects the compiler (on-save handler) transformation.
-- :java:ref:`~org.metaborg.core.action.NamedGoal` which selects a named builder.
+- :java_ref:`~org.metaborg.core.action.NamedGoal` which selects a named builder.
 A list of names is required to find an action in nested menus.
-- :java:ref:`~org.metaborg.core.action.EndNamedGoal` which selects a named builder based on the name of the builder only, ignoring any menus.
+- :java_ref:`~org.metaborg.core.action.EndNamedGoal` which selects a named builder based on the name of the builder only, ignoring any menus.

 No service is needed to instantiate a transform goal, just instantiate one of the goals manually.